Is a Data Science Certificate Worth It?

 In describing why data science is vital to how information is collected and processed, Investopedia states that: “Data science provides meaningful information based on large amounts of complex data or big data.
 Data science, or data-driven science, combines different fields of work in statistics and computation to interpret data for decision-making purposes.”

 From a company’s internal data collection of customers, patients, products or services, to the collection of external data such as traffic on social media, blog posts and product pages, information must be gathered in a way that accelerates business growth.
+Data science helps to support the corporate vision, strategy, and roadmap.

 Given the speed at which information is accessed and the impact of this on business operations, data science is certainly the wave of the future in 2020 and beyond.